1blckhrt/nix-config/README.md

 - fix scaling on fuzzel
 - gruvbox
 - make lib function for mkSymlink
-- find background and start theming
 - fix hyprshot bind not working
 - fix all statix issues
 - re-enable statix in flake.nix
 - migrate to NixOS
 - add more documentation
+- move all bin scripts to makeShellScriptBin